DataHighway-DHX/node/EXAMPLES.md

   --rpc-methods=Unsafe
 ```

-When the node has started, copy the libp2p local node identity of the node, and paste in the `bootNodes` of chain_def_local.json if necessary.
+When the node has started, copy the libp2p local node identity of the node, and paste in the `bootNodes` of chain_def_local.json for starting other nodes with, and add it to the list of available bootnodes in chain_spec.rs, or just provide the value to `--bootnodes` when starting other nodes.

 * Notes:
   * Alice's Substrate-based node on default TCP port 30333
   * Her chain database stored locally at `/tmp/polkadot-chains/alice`
-  * Bootnode ID of her node is `Local node identity is: QmWYmZrHFPkgX8PgMgUpHJsK6Q6vWbeVXrKhciunJdRvKZ` (peer id), which is generated from the `--node-key` value specified below and shown when the node is running.
+  * In this example, Bootnode ID of her node is `Local node identity is: QmWYmZrHFPkgX8PgMgUpHJsK6Q6vWbeVXrKhciunJdRvKZ` (peer id), which is generated from the `--node-key` value specified below and shown when the node is running.
+In **production** you should NOT share the `--node-key` as other nodes could use it and you might get slashed.
 Note that `--alice` provides Alice's session key that is shown when you run `subkey inspect --scheme ed25519 "//Alice"`, alternatively you could provide the private key that is necessary to produce blocks with `--key "bottom drive obey lake curtain smoke basket hold race lonely fit walk//Alice"`.
 In production the session keys are provided to the node using RPC calls `author_insertKey` and `author_rotateKeys`.
 If you explicitly specify a `--node-key` (i.e. `--node-key 88dc3417d5058ec4b4503e0c12ea1a0a89be200fe98922423d4334014fa6b0ee`) when you start your validator node, the logs will still display your peer id with `Local node identity is: Qxxxxxx`, and you could then include it in the chain_spec_local.json file under "bootNodes".
 Also the peer id is listed when you go to view the list of full nodes and authority nodes at Polkadot.js Apps https://polkadot.js.org/apps/#/explorer/datahighway

 #### Terminal 2

 Run Bob's Substrate-based node on a different TCP port of 30334, and with his chain database stored locally at `/tmp/polkadot-chains/bob`.
-We'll specify a value for the `--bootnodes` option that will connect his node to Alice's bootnode ID on TCP port 30333:
+We'll specify a value for the `--bootnodes` option that will connect his node to Alice's bootnode ID on TCP port 30333.
+Note that in **production** you might be running these on different servers so you could just use the same ports:

 ```bash
 ./target/release/datahighway --validator \